 During the scan

-You’ll hear a whirring noise from the scanner that sounds a bit like a washing machine.
+You’ll hear a whirring noise from the scanner.

 This type of scan takes a series of x-rays and uses a computer to put them together.